NashTech-Labs/elb_terraform/README.md

 terraform apply -var 'key_name=YOUR_KEY_NAME'
 ```

 Alternatively to using `-var` with each command, the `terraform.template.tfvars` file can be copied to `terraform.tfvars` and updated.

-Wait a couple of minutes for the EC2 userdata to install nginx, and then type the ELB DNS Name from outputs in your browser and see the nginx welcome page.

 At last if you want to delete the resources to avoid unnecessary charges , you should use: